cloudmercato/awesome-benchmark/README.rst

   Benchmark and load-test a Cassandra cluster
 - `HammerDB <https://www.hammerdb.com/index.html>`_:
   Benchmarking and load testing software for the worlds most popular databases supporting Oracle Database, SQL Server, IBM Db2, MySQL, MariaDB and PostgreSQL.
+- `mysqlslap <https://dev.mysql.com/doc/refman/8.0/en/mysqlslap.html>`_: Emulate client load for a MySQL server and to report the timing of each stage.

 GPU
 ---